-For online sites, assurance analysis is performed automatically, but you can also choose to request one at any time.
-This may be useful in cases where you resolve one or more issues in a site and would like Nexus Dashboard Insights to poll the latest Anomalies and Advisories information without waiting for the next automatic run.
+For online fabrics, assurance analysis is performed automatically, but you can also choose to request one at any time.
+This may be useful in cases where you resolve one or more issues in a fabric and would like Nexus Dashboard Insights to poll the latest Anomalies and Advisories information without waiting for the next automatic run.

-Similarly you can also run an on-demand analysis for Bug Scan to reflect the latest status.
+Similarly, you can also run an on-demand analysis for Bug Scan to reflect the latest status.

-- 1. Navigate to Manage > Sites. - 2.
-Select Online or Snapshot sites from the drop-down list.

-- 3. For an online site, click the site name to view the details. - a.
+- 1. Navigate to Manage > Fabrics. - 2.
+Choose Online or Snapshot fabrics from the drop-down list. - 3.
+For an online fabric, click the fabric name to view the details. - a.
 Click Analyze Now. - b.
-Select the service.
-For Bug Scan, select the switches and click Run Now. .
+Choose the service.
+For Bug Scan, select the switches and click Run Now.